-- Use the UP and DOWN buttons, as necessary, to highlight Display Backlight in the Menu, then press the ENTER button. - The Display Backlight screen displays. - 2.
-Press the UP $\bigcirc$ or DOWN $\bigcirc$ button, as necessary, to select the desired backlight mode, either ON or OFF. - When the desired backlight mode is selected, press the ENTER ⊕ button to save your changes. - The display returns to the Menu, and the backlight turns "on" or "off" as selected.
+- - The Display Backlight screen displays. - When the desired backlight mode is selected, press the ENTER → button to save your changes. - The display returns to the Menu, and the backlight turns "on" or "off" as selected.

 Searching for a DTC Definition Using the DTC Library (OBD1)